mikeallisonJS/vcv-CaptainsSounds/README.md

 Uni-polar and Bi-polar voltage generator and attenuator

+## Documentation

+Right now, I'm more focused on music creation and module creation.
+I'm trying to make my modules' functions obvious through name, description and type.
+If something isn't self obvious, shoot me an email or file an issue.
+If you're dying to write up documentation, let's get together and make it happen.

+## Design

+Right now, this is a one-man, open-source shop.
+I'm a developer by nature, and my designs are utilitarian at best.
+If you're interested in assisting with the graphic design, I'd love to see what you have in mind.

 ## Issues and Feedback

 Bug reports and feedback are welcome: please use the [issue tracker](https://github.com/mikeallisonJS/vcv-CaptainsSounds/issues).